Bug #747

 History

-Updated by g4jc over 7 years ago
+Updated by g4jc almost 9 years ago

 Per Emulatorman we should use .sig instead of armoured .asc to keep it uniform with currently signed packages.